hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 Then update the DEFAULT_RULES and DENY_RULES json files to match the new watched directories.
 </Callout>

-Then finally, setup archiving for the log-monitor (cronjob activity logs) because it will grow indefinitely without it.
+Then finally, I setup archiving for the log-monitor (cronjob activity logs) because it will grow indefinitely without it.
 ```
 sudo nano /etc/logrotate.d/log-monitor